apache/openwhisk/tests/functional/karate_tests/README.md

 ### How to add a new test type
 1. Create a package in `src/test/java`.
-2. We can create test types like regression, sanity etc.For example `com.karate.openwhisk.sanitytests`
+2. We can create test types like regression, sanity etc.For example `org.apache.openwhisk.sanitytests`
 3. Create a feature and runner file inside the above package